Merkel faces challenge at home on fiscal pact

 However, as the fiscal compact treaty allows a country to be sued by its European partners in the European Court of Justice if it does not uphold budget rules, it affects sovereignty and the constitution, and hence requires a greater majority.

-"The government has in fact come to the conclusion that the fiscal comapct will have to be ratified under Article 23 of the constitution," a government spokeswoman said in emailed comments.
+"The government has in fact come to the conclusion that the fiscal compact will have to be ratified under Article 23 of the constitution," a government spokeswoman said in emailed comments.

 Article 23 covers the transfer of sovereign powers to European level.